This is the first installment of my year-long prepping journey.

 All that is required is an understanding that life is messy.
 It’s chaotic and unpredictable, and sometimes, stuff just happens.
 Life throws you a curveball.
 When that happens (and it inevitably will), doesn’t it just make sense to have the resources at the ready to deal with it?

-A hundred and fifty years ago, if a tree branch fell in the middle of nowhere, no one would know or even notice.
+A hundred and fifty years ago, no one would know or even notice if a tree branch fell in the middle of nowhere.

 Now, if a tree branch falls in the right part of the middle of nowhere, it can take out a power line and leave tens of millions of people without power.
-It has happened before.
-It will happen again.
+It has happened before, and it will happen again.

-You know what else will happen?
+Do you know what else can happen?
 Hurricanes.
 Tornadoes.
 Fires.
 Floods.

 Every person who preps is different, and as such, every person’s goals are different.
 There’s no such thing as a “one size fits all” prepping solution.